October 21, 2020 5 min read

 Below you can read a quick anecdote outlining a reaction we commonly have to address regarding our decision to use a screw cap to close our wine instead of a traditional cork.
-Who knew there would be such a debate between using a twist vs a pull- a crack vs a pop sound?Also, the second half of this blog is dedicated to listing and describing the different types of closures used on wine and why they would be used.
+Who knew there would be such a over how wineries chose to close their wine?Also, the second half of this blog is dedicated to listing and describing the different types of closures used on wine and why they would be used.

-Having used both, screw caps and corks over thelast +/-15 years of making wine we have learned that sometimes differentjobs require different tools (there are several different corks let alone different closures).
+Having used both, screw caps and corks over thelast +/-15 years of winemaking we have learned that sometimes differentjobs require different tools (there are several different corks let alone different closures).
 Unfortunately, in wine, sometimes people do not always trust the decision of a winemaker or project manager, like they would a carpenter, to make the right choice.
 For example, read the message below.
-We received this email from a loyal customer of another brand we had produced for 14 years… It was under a cork.
+We received this email from a loyal customer of a brand we used to produce under a cork.

 “Ordered a case of the Pinot Noir and was disappointed in the bottles being twist off caps.
 I would expect this from cheaper wines.
 Only reason I ordered was because I loved your Pinot from Romililly[Our first brand that evolved into Lucky Rock Wine Co.].
 How long is this wine good for without a cork?”

 “We are sorry to hear of your disappointment.
 Screw caps, in general, if stored properly, will last roughly the same amount of time as a "typical cork."
 Just like any wine, that varies from wine to wine.
 Because it is a medium bodied Pinot Noir, we would recommend drinking it in the first 2-4 years, but that is just an educated guess.
 Even with cork closures, I would recommend drinking a bottle every year or so to see how it is aging.

 This wine was developed by the two of us to ensure people have access to great wine at a fair price.
 The decision to employ a screw cap closure was meant to encourage people to drink casually and easily (no corkscrew needed)